But are they still too young to go outside? When is it warm enough? How do you keep them safe? And how should they be

 Wait until they're at least four weeks old before you introduce them to the outside world - and only then if the weather where you are is warm.

-By that stage they will have some feathers, which are their main way of keeping warm, but wing feathers develop first and the rest of the body is likely to be largely covered in down.
+By four weeks they will have some feathers, which are their main way of keeping warm.
+But don't be deceived by wing feathers: they develop first but the rest of the body is still likely to be mostly covered in down.

 This means they won't be capable of keeping themselves warm for long at this stage.
-They will usually be fully feathered by about week 11 - 12.
+They will usually be fully feathered by about week 11 - 12, depending on the breed.

 You can't just take babies outside and leave them to fend for themselves.
 They are extremely vulnerable.
 So think through your own situation.